HackYourFutureBelgium/working-with-code/README.md

 1. Open or create the `README.md` file, turn on [Markdown Preview](https://marketplace.visualstudio.com/items?itemName=dmodalek.markdown-preview-github-styles-custom)
 1. Begin writing.
 Play around with tables, lists, links, emphasis, ... and there's not really much more to Markdown!

-This make this exercise too difficult!
+Don't make this exercise too difficult!
 The main goal is to become familiar adding/committing, pushing/pulling, using VSC, and writing clean code.

 If you want an extra challenge try adding some extra pages to your site and linking between them.
 In the repository this will show up as multiple files above the README, on GitHub Pages this will become a fully navigable web page!